 Sentosa island is proof that Singapore is not just skyscrapers.
-A quiet retreat lies just twenty minutes by car from the city centre, and in contrast to the bustling metropolis, the Capella hotel feels like from another world, where the tranquillity of gardens is occasionally pierced by cries of exotic birds.
+A quiet retreat lies just twenty minutes by car from the city center, and in contrast to the bustling metropolis, the Capella Singapore hotel feels like from another world, where the tranquillity of gardens is occasionally pierced by cries of exotic birds.

-Both fuse into a harmonious whole, complemented by intense green of lawns and deep shades of ancient trees.
+Both fuse into a harmonious whole, complemented by the intense green of lawns and deep shades of ancient trees.
 Contemporary sculptures in the garden finish the successful Capella design.

 Terraced infinity pools—edges meeting horizon of the Singapore Strait—are at the focal point of Capella.
 The best view of the pools and the sea stretches from the Bob’s Bar, which serves innovative tapas and cocktails—as well as ginger ale, made by the hotel.

 For something more substantial hotel invites to Knolls, an elegant restaurant open all day.
-There is also Cassia, specializing in fine Chinese cuisine—the dim-sum are especially worth recommending.
+There is also Cassia, specializing in fine Chinese cuisine—the dim-sum is especially worth recommending.
 Finally, the tea bar, stocked with more than 30 varieties of tea, is the perfect place to relax after a meal.